-Please turn your Bibles back to Acts 28 as we finish our series through the book of Acts.
-I wonder if you've read a book or seen a movie where you get very invested into a character and then the story ends, but it doesn't tell you what happens to that character that you're invested in and you're like, wait, that's it?
-What happens to him or her?
-And then you realize as you think about it that perhaps the point of the story is not about that character at all.
+[0:00] Well, please keep your Bibles open to Acts 28 as we finish our series through the book of Acts.
+I wonder if you've read a book or seen a movie where you get very invested in a character and then the story ends but it doesn't tell you what happens to that character and you're like, wait, what happens to him or her?

-I wonder if you've experienced that.
+And then you realize as you think about it that perhaps the point of the story is not about that character after all.
 Well, I think that's what often happens when we read the ending of the book of Acts.
-Someone from this church came to me last week and asked, what happens to Paul?

-Now, we've been following Paul's missionary journeys through ups and downs, through his being beaten up, captured, falsely accused, shipwrecked, beaten by a snake.
-And now we're at the end of the story and we might be asking, wait, that's it?
+We've been following Paul's missionary journeys through ups and downs, through his being beaten up, captured, falsely accused, shipwrecked, bitten by a snake.

+And now we're at the end of the story and then we might be asking, wait, that's it?
 What happens to Paul?
-Does he get an audience with Caesar?
-Does he get to evangelize Caesar or not?
+Does he get an audience with Caesar or not?

+Does he get to evangelize to Caesar or not?
 But there's no hint of what happens with Paul here after being detained in Rome.
-Now, I think the ending of Acts reminds us that the story in the book of Acts is not about Paul at all.
-It's about the spread of the gospel of Christ through his church to the ends of the world that the gospel, that the gospel, we will see three points, that the gospel is the hope of Israel and eventually also the hope of the world, that the gospel is about the kingdom of God, and that the gospel is of Jesus Christ the King.
-So let's go through the story to see these three important points of the gospel.
-In verse 16 from last week, we read that Paul reached Rome, and then he did not wait for long to meet up, to ask to meet with the Jewish leaders in Rome.
-So verse 17 to 20.
-Three days later, he called together the local Jewish leaders.
-When they had assembled, Paul said to them, My brothers, although I have done nothing against our people or against the customs of our ancestors, I was arrested in Jerusalem and handed over to the Romans.
-They, the Romans, examined me and wanted to release me because I was not guilty of any crime deserving death.
+Well, I think the ending of Acts reminds us that the story is not about Paul at all.

+[1:27] It's about the spread of the gospel of Christ through his church to the ends of the earth.
 And that's why the story ends with Paul preaching the gospel in Rome, which was the center of the world back then.

-And so this ending passage here repeats and highlights the important points of the gospel.
+And so as we read this passage, it's good for us to realize the point of the passage, and that is the gospel.